dnth/dnth.github.io/content/portfolio/deploying_od_models_flutter_busy_enginners/index.md

 ### 🪜 Begin with deployment in mind
-Many ML researchers take pride in training bleeding edge models with state-of-the-art (SOTA) results on datasets.
+Many ML researchers take pride in training bleeding-edge models with state-of-the-art (SOTA) results on datasets.
-As a research scientist myself, I understand how deeply satisfying it gets training them successfully.
+As a research scientist myself, I understand how deeply satisfying it gets to train them successfully.

-Unfortunately, many of these so called "SOTA models" will just end up on preprints, (or jupyter notebook) or in some obscure repository nobody cares about after the initial hype.
+Unfortunately, many of these so-called "SOTA models" will end up on preprints, Jupyter notebook, or in some obscure repository, nobody cares about after the initial hype.

 Eventually, they are forgotten and lost in the ocean of newer "SOTA models".
-To make things worse, the obsession of chasing after "SOTA models" often cause researchers to lose track of the end goal of building the model itself - deployment.
+To make things worse, the obsession with chasing after "SOTA models" often causes researchers to lose track of the end goal of building the model itself - deployment.

 <!-- We can forget about ever finding these models in production. -->

 {{< figure_resizing src="jupyter_meme.png" caption="Source: ClearML on Reddit." link="https://www.reddit.com/r/mlops/comments/o8w2e4/you_know_the_deal_if_you_dont_post_content_ill/?utm_source=share&utm_medium=ios_app&utm_name=iossmf">}}

 To mitigate this, it is helpful if we build models with deployment in mind, as the end result.
-This is the beginning to getting a model into production.
+This is the beginning of getting a model into production.

-Deployment, is unfortunately a messy and complicated topic in MLOps for us deeply dive in here.
+Deployment is unfortunately a messy and complicated topic in MLOps for us deeply dive in here.
 That is not the purpose of this post.

+{{< notice tip >}}
-**My objective in this post is to show you how you can deploy an ML model easily on a mobile device without getting your hands dirty with servers, backends or Kubernetes.**
+My objective in this post is to show you how you can deploy an ML model easily on a mobile device without getting your hands dirty with servers, backends or Kubernetes.
+{{< /notice >}}

 <!-- Once the model is built, we can immediately spin up an interactive demo.
 An interactive demo opens the door to users' feedbacks from using the model which are invaluable in product iteration to prepare for further stages.